amritpandey23/Vidura/README.md

 ## Customization

+Changes can be made to the app by changing the available settings in the `/settings` route.
+For app level settings changes a manual restart of the app is required.

 ### Database File

 By default, the database is stored in the user directory under the name `site.db`.
 You can also navigate to the `/settings` route to find the exact directory path in the settings section.